sushrutb/website/source/_posts/2025-12-27-essential-tremors.md

 #### How it affected my life?

 My hand writing is aweful.
-Resulting in lower markers than I deserved.
+Resulting in lower marks than I deserved.

 I was often called clumsy, prone to breaking things.
 Or not paying attention.